AndreiFlau/Landing-Page/README.md

 # Landing Page

-This is a just a simple webpage for html, css practice.
+This is just a simple webpage that I made for html and css practice.

 ![The full website](./websitepage.jpeg)